 Who Was Richard Loving?

-Richard Loving was born on October 29, 1933, in Central Point, Virginia.
 A construction worker and avid drag-car racer, he later married Mildred Jeter.
 With Richard being of English and Irish descent and Mildred of African-American and Native-American heritage, their union violated Virginia's Racial Integrity Act.
 The couple was ordered to leave the state and their case was eventually taken up by the American Civil Liberties Union.
 In 1967, the U.S. Supreme Court struck down the Virginia law, which also ended the remaining ban on interracial marriages in other states.
 The Lovings then lived as a legal, married couple in Virginia until Richard’s death in 1975.
 Mildred died in 2008.

 Virginia’s 1924 Racial Integrity Act, which forbade interracial marriages, barred their union.
-With Richard knowing that he and his bride would be unable to get a license, the couple travelled to Washington, D.C. on June 2, 1958 to be wed and then returned to Virginia, staying with Mildred’s family.
+With Richard knowing that he and his bride would be unable to get a license, the couple traveled to Washington, D.C. on June 2, 1958, to be wed and then returned to Virginia, staying with Mildred’s family.
 Several weeks later, the local sheriff, who is believed to have received a tip, entered the couple’s bedroom at around 2 a.m. and took both Richard and Mildred to a Bowling Green jail for violating state law which prohibited interracial marriages.
 Richard was allowed to post bail the next day while Mildred was held for several nights.

 In January 1959, the Lovings accepted a plea bargain.
 Judge Leon Bazile ruled that the prison sentence for the couple would be suspended as long as they didn’t return to Virginia together or at the same time for 25 years.
 Effectively exiled from their home community, the Lovings lived for a time in Washington, D.C., but found that city life was not for them, especially after an accident involving one of their children.
 The couple attempted to return to their hometown for a family visit only to be arrested again and would later secretly reestablish residence in Caroline County.

-Bobby Kennedy and ACLU
+Bobby Kennedy and The ACLU

 In 1963, Mildred, who was known for having a quiet dignity and thoughtfulness, wrote to then Attorney General Robert Kennedy for help and guidance.
 His office then recommended that she get in touch with the American Civil Liberties Union.
 Two ACLU lawyers, Bernard S. Cohen and Philip J. Hirschkop, took on the Lovings' case later that year.
 During the proceedings, Richard, a generally silent fellow, was adamant about his devotion to his wife and would hear no talk of divorce.
 The Lovings story would also be presented in a March 1966 LIFE Magazine feature with photos by Grey Villet.

-Historic Supreme Court Decision
+Historic Supreme Court Ruling

 Loving v.
 Virginia